sixfeetup/SixieNote/Readme.md

 Modify the `note/admin.py` file and see how the admin can be customized.

+The way that the objects are listed can be modified as well as the fields on the object's create/edit page.
+Additionally, restrictions can be made here (such as not allowing object deletion via the admin).

 Chapter 04 - Make the first views
 ----------

-Modify `note/urls.py`, `note/views.py`, and `elevennote/settings.py` to
+Views are placed into `note/views.py`.
+After creating views they need to be added into `note/urls.py`.

+The top level `urls.py` file needs an entry for our app as well.

-and create templates in the `note/templates/note/...` directory to create your first views.
+Create templates in the `note/templates/note/` directory to create your first views.
+We'll start with really basic templates and then do more with templating in future chapters.

 Chapter 05 - Authentication